Port Huron, Michigan: Industry

-Some of Port Huron's earliest industries, like most Michigan towns, were related to the agriculture industry.
+Some of Port Huron's earliest industries were related to the agriculture and forest products industry.

+Lumbering in the Port Huron region seems to have started on the Black River about 1827.
+It quickly became the center of the lumbering industry for the region, in which logs from further north in The Thumb could be floated downriver.
+The continued need to supply Port Huron's sawmills with fresh timber lead to the development the Port Huron and Northwestern Railroad and fueled the city's booming shipbuilding industry.

 A large grain elevator was located on the St. Clair River just north of the current Municipal Office Center.
 A bean dock was located on the St. Clair River, where dry edible beans from points north in the Thumb were loaded into ships.
 The dock operated as the Port Huron Terminal Company.
 Currently the bean dock is used as an event venue.

+Chicory

 Port Huron was also a national leader in the chicory coffee substitute industry.
 Future Congressman Henry McMorran in 1902 started Port Huron's chicory processing plant, located on the Black River near 12th Avenue.
 A second chicory plant operated at 3rd and Court Streets in Port Huron, which would later be purchased by McMorran's son.
 The roadside weed which grew in areas of the Thumb and Saginaw Valleys was brought to Port Huron for processing and then shipped worldwide.
 Chicory was commonly used as a coffee substitute especially in wartime.

+Munitions

 Wartime also brought another industry to Port Huron: the Mueller Metals Company, which built a factory in Port Huron in 1917.
 The plant primarily made shell casings for World War I. The factory was originally owned by the Mueller Co., and since has been spun off into its own entity called Mueller Industries.
 The Port Huron Factory is still in operation, located on Lapeer Road on the city's west side, where they produce a variety of valves and fittings.

-The Peerless Cement Company operated a cement plant just south of the Blue Water Bridge from the 1920s through the 1970s.
-The waterfront site is now the location of the Edison Inn and Blue Water Convention Center.

-There are two paper mills in Port Huron.
-Dunn Paper operates a specialty paper mill at the mouth of the St. Clair River just north of the Blue Water Bridge.
-Domtar also operates a paper mill in Port Huron, located on the Black River.
-It was originally built in 1888 by the E. B. Eddy Company.
-The Domtar mill also specializes in specialty papers for the medical and food service industries.
-Adjacent to the Domtar Mill is the site of the former Acheson Colloids Company.
-Dr. Edward Acheson in 1908 founded the company, which made a variety of chemical and carbon-based products.
-The factory was purchased by Henkel and closed in 2010.
-However, Henkel continues to manufacture ink and carbon products under the Acheson brand.